mehrsa-a/DFA/README.md

 - The state of the ending of the edge

-in the next q lines, the $$w_i$$ string entered in the i-th line which is the i-th word given to the machine.
+in the next q lines, the w_i string entered in the i-th line which is the i-th word given to the machine.

 ### output